Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 is.
 This is the first hurdle in starting an Encounter.

-It is fine if the goal *changes* during the course of the Encounter, there just needs to be something there to start with..
+It is fine if the goal *changes* during the course of the Encounter, there just needs to be something there to start with.

 <table>
 <tbody>
 <tr class="odd">
 <td><p>Simple Goals</p>
 <p>It’s perfectly fine to have simple, assumed goals.
-Not everything needs to have a complex or structured goal; sometimes a primal need is all a goal has to be.
-“Survive” is quite a popular one.</p></td>
+Not everything needs to have a complex or structured; sometimes a primal need is all it has to be.
+“Survive” is quite popular.</p></td>
 </tr>
 </tbody>
 </table>